danjac/blog/posts/htmx_messages.md

 There is a bit more logic in our decorator.
 We don't want to append the messages if we are doing a full page render or redirect, as the messages will get rendered anyway.
 Therefore we check if the request has an `HX-Request` header (it won't if it's a non-HTMX request) or if it has an HTMX header that tells the browser to reload or re-render the entire page.
 See [here](https://htmx.org/reference/#request_headers) for a reference of the various HTMX request headers.

-Note that the `django-htmx` middleware adds the `htmx` attribute to our `request`, and `request.htmx` will always be `False` (or falsy) if the `HX-Request` header is absent.
+Note that the `django-htmx` middleware adds the `htmx` attribute to our `request`, and `request.htmx` will always be `False` (or false-y) if the `HX-Request` header is absent.

+We call `get_messages()` to check if we do have any messages.
+This function allows us to check if there are any messages, without removing them from the session.

 This is an improvement, but still bug-prone: we have to remember to include this decorator whenever we add a message in our view, and sooner or later we'll forget to do so (maybe when adding success or failure messages to an existing view) and wonder why our message doesn't show up.

 Instead we can use middleware.
 Middleware executes with every request, so we can be assured this will work whether the view has messages or not.
-There's a bit of extra overhead compared to a decorator as it is always going to be called, but in this case we don't have any expensive calls (like database operations).
+There's a bit of extra overhead compared to a decorator as it is always going to be called with every view, but in this case we don't have any expensive calls (like database operations) so it's probably worth it to avoid this particular source of bugs.

 Thankfully, we've written most of the logic in our decorator, so it's not much more work to turn it into middleware: